tanya-jp/SharedMemTPG/README.md

 4. `tpg/scripts/run/tpg-run-slurm.sh` is the [job script](https://docs.alliancecan.ca/wiki/Running_jobs) which sets parameters such as how many nodes and cpus you need and which [time limit queue](https://docs.alliancecan.ca/wiki/Job_scheduling_policies#Time_limits) you want to place your job in.
 In general, shorter jobs that use less resources will run sooner.
 See [scheduling policies](https://docs.alliancecan.ca/wiki/Job_scheduling_policies) for complete details.

 In our example, each job (experiment repeat) will use 64 cpus and we want them all on the same node, so we use an entire 64-cpu node.
 The default time limit is 3 hours.
-Our script looks like this:
+Our `tpg-run-slurm.sh` job script looks like this:
 ```
 #!/bin/bash
 #SBATCH --account=def-skelly